URL Parameters/Hidden fields

 Overview

-URL parameters (also known as “hidden fields”), can be used to customize your form with information you already know when you’re sharing it with users.
+URL parameters, also known as “hidden fields”, can be used to customize your form with information you already know when you’re sharing it with respondents.
 For example:

-- Pre-filling fields with the email of the user if you already know it
+• Pre-filling fields with the email of the respondent

-- Displaying the user’s name in the form to welcome them
+• Displaying the respondent's name in the form to welcome them

 1. Register a new parameter

-to add a new URL parameter.
+Enter a Parameter name.
 Here, we can tell Fillout to expect a URL Parameter with a certain name.

 Note that you can optionally provide a sample value for the parameter, if you’d like to see what your form looks like with that value being used (e.g. if you have some hide/show logic based on it).